In this article, I will demonstrate a step-by-step procedure on How To Teach Brass: Birmingham To New Players.

 - This game is action-limited.
 You should aim to achieve something with as few actions as possible.
 I.e. always try to use the double rail action.

 - Observe what the supply and demand are in a particular game.
 It often pays to do the opposite.
-I.e. if other players have been buying a resource too much you can build a mine and sell it instantly to the market (and possibly flip your building).
+I.e. if other players have been buying a resource too much you can build a mine and sell it instantly to the market (and possibly flip that very mine at once).

 - With an open board with many possibilities, players sometimes struggle to decide where to start.
 Nudge them in the right direction, if needed.